 Aerospace Studies - Air Force ROTC

 Air Force ROTC offers the professional minded student a highly rewarding opportunity to be part of the finest aerospace power in the world!
 AFROTC will demand integrity, academic dedication and a commitment to excellence.
-You will have the full college experience while working towards your commission as a Second Lieutenant in the United States Air Force - all while completing a baccalaureate degree.
+You will have the full college experience while working towards your commission as a Second Lieutenant in the United States Air Force or Space Force - all while completing a baccalaureate degree.

 AFROTC DET 014